Midland Railway (Kansas): Kansas Belle Dinner Train

-The Kansas Belle Dinner Train, which also operated out of the Baldwin City depot, utilized Midland’s track and locomotives but was separately owned.
-That train on March 14, 2020 also suspended services, and had not resumed them by mid-2022.
+The Kansas Belle Dinner Train, which also operated out of the Baldwin City depot, utilized Midland Railway’s track and locomotives but was separately owned.
+That train on March 14, 2020 also suspended services, and had not resumed them by April 2024.
+After waiting 4 years for operations to resume, the train set was sold in autumn of that year.